This post may contain affiliate links. You pay the same and I get a small commission. /em>

 Try it!
 I did.

 The result?
 Picture an overjoyed classroom with students grinning from ear to ear and proudly exclaiming that it is definitely a fact that recess is the best part of the school day.

-Which leads us to this:
+This leads us to this:

 Our children need to be taught how to distinguish facts from opinions.

 They need to be taught that a fact is a true statement that can be proven to be true.
 A factual statement is true for everyone.
-For example: A cow needs food and water to survive.
+For example, A cow needs food and water to survive.
 Everyone would agree that this statement is true.
 It’s a fact.

 And an opinion is how a person thinks or feels about something.
 It’s true for some, but not for everyone.
-For example: Cats make the very best pets.
-Everyone would not agree that this statement is true.
+For example, Cats make the very best pets.
+Every one would not agree that this statement is true.
 If it’s not true for everyone, and cannot be proven to be true, it’s an opinion.